-"roll for build points": (p.11)
+"roll for build points": (p.10)

-"roll this unit's attack dice secretly": This means to roll the attack dice without your opponent knowing what the result is until all effects have been applied.
-When the damage prevention POP ends, reveal the die roll result.
+"roll the unit's attack dice secretly": This means to roll the attack dice without your opponent knowing what the result is until all effects have been applied.
+When the damage prevention POP ends (there will always be a damage prevention play or pass chance, even if no pending damage is created by the attack), reveal the die roll result.
 It is best simply to roll the dice after your opponent applies dice roll, pending damage, and damage prevention POP effects, especially when playing the game using online programs.
 Triggered effects (such as Fury) that are dependent upon what the dice show are only applied after you actually roll dice.
 The number of dice to reroll is chosen before knowing, but which dice to reroll are chosen after the dice are revealed.
 Resolve all effects in their correct order after the dice are revealed.